supah32/pie-2022-03/_pages/software.md

 ### Remote Control Operation

 The Remote Control behavior is split into two main scripts: <a href="https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/rpi_interface.py" target="_blank">rpi_interface.py</a> and <a href="https://github.com/ayushchakra/autonomous-robot-vacuum/blob/main/final_demo/robot_vacuum/robot_vacuum/laptop_interface.py" target="_blank">laptop_interface.py</a>.
 Each of these files contain ROS Nodes that communicate with each other, allowing for the remote control behavior.
+To learn more about how the Arduino interfaces with our firmware, go to the [Firmware Design](firmware.md) section of this website.

 ### Laptop Interface